 Therefore, look for pet harness systems with a safety strap that can be easily adjusted.
 This means that if you do want or need to adjust or loosen them, you can

-As mentioned, any small dog that you’re going to safely strap to your back will need to feel comfortable!
-Not only just you be looking for breathable mesh and adjustable straps, but it also makes sense to look out for padded interiors too so it doesn’t rub against their chest or the rest of the body.
+As mentioned, any small dog that you strap to your back safely will need to feel comfortable!
+Not only should you be looking for breathable mesh and adjustable straps, but it also makes sense to look out for padded interiors, so it doesn’t rub against their chest or the rest of the body.

-It’s not just your pups comfort either you are going to hauling the carrier backpack around, so make sure any dog backpack carriers you choose, be it a front dog carrier or back carrier, have either a padded waist belt or shoulder straps
+It’s not just your pup’s comfort, either.
+You are going to haul the carrier backpack around, so make sure any dog backpack carriers you choose, be it a front dog carrier or back carrier, have either a padded waist belt or shoulder straps.

 Be sure to look for a durable fabric when looking at a dog carrier backpack, water-resistant nylon, for example, when looking into the best material for your pack.

 Do also look for pack designs built to withstand all kinds of weather, rough and tumble.
-If you’re investing in durable walking equipment for yourself, you should certainly do the same for your dog, too.
+If you’re investing in durable walking equipment for yourself, you should also do the same for your dog.
 It makes sense!
 The best backpack carrier should last for years.

-Of course, if your dog is unhappy or does start having problems while strapped into a bag, you are going to need to be able to access them pretty quickly.
-That’s why it makes sense to invest in a good dog backpack carrier for ease of access.
+Of course, if your dog is unhappy or starts having problems while strapped into a bag, you will need to be able to access them pretty quickly.
+That’s why it makes sense to invest in a suitable dog backpack carrier for easy access.

 Of course, there is one issue that all dog owners will likely need to anticipate, at least for the first few times of using a pack made for dogs to ride in.
 Some dogs get very excited – while others get pretty scared – when trying anything new.
 As you might imagine, this can lead to one or two little accidents.

-Therefore, your pack needs to be really easy to clean down and maintain, from the straps to the mesh and everything in between.
+Therefore, your pack needs to be easy to clean down and maintain, from the straps and mesh to everything in between.
 It’s another reason why durable nylon is such a good choice for maintenance and care.

 4 Reasons Why you Should Consider a Backpack that Dogs Wear

-- Your pooch can carry their own stuff –There’s a lot of gear to carry when you go hiking or camping, so having your best friend take some of the load can be a real help even if it is only their food bowls and a first aid kit.
+- Your pooch can carry their stuff –There’s a lot of gear to carry when you go hiking or camping, so having your best friend take some of the load can be a real help, even if it is only their food bowls and a first aid kit.

 - Helps them focus – Most dogs love a job and wearing a dog carrier backpack instead of just clipping the lead to your dog’s collar can put them into work mode, making them more focused and less inclined to charge off after a squirrel

-- Lightweight –You don’t want a heavy dog carrier hiking backpack, especially if you have a small dog such as a Jack Russell; the best dog backpack should be constructed from lightweight fabric so when they put it on they feel comfortable.
+- Lightweight –You don’t want a heavy dog carrier hiking backpack, especially if you have a small dog such as a Jack Russell; the best dog backpack should be constructed from a lightweight fabric, so they feel comfortable when they put it on.

-- Weight distribution – Possibly the most important consideration.
-You don’t want your canine hiking buddy to be uncomfortable or suffer from chafing, so look for a backpack that has two panniers on either side.
+- Weight distribution – Possibly the most crucial consideration.
+You don’t want your canine hiking buddy to be uncomfortable or suffer from chafing, so look for a backpack with two panniers on either side.
 Also, check how far the pack sits on your dog’s back.
-You really want the pack to sit close to the dog’s shoulders, so there is no strain on their back or rear end.
+You want the pack to sit close to the dog’s shoulders so there is no strain on their back or rear end.

-- Adjustability – Some packs have saddlebags that are sewn into the actual body of the dog carrier.
+- Adjustability – Some packs have saddlebags sewn into the dog carrier’s actual body.
 These have limited adjustability, so be sure to choose the correct size.
-Others have panniers that can be moved using adjustable straps and can accommodate dogs of all shapes and sizes.
+Others have panniers that can be moved using adjustable straps and accommodate dogs of all shapes and sizes.

 - Waterproof – A weather-resistant back for dogs is essential as you don’t want them weighed down and saturated with water should you need to cross water or get caught in a downpour.

-What to Can a Dog Carry in a Backpack
+What Can a Dog Carry in a Backpack

-Most dog carrier backpacks are not very large, so large items like clothing and bedding need to be carried by the owner.
+Most dog carrier backpacks are not very large, so the owner needs to carry large items like clothing and bedding.

 How Much Weight Can a Dog Carry?